OpenTermsArchive/contrib-versions/Runescape/Terms of Service.md

 We cannot guarantee that Jagex Products will work with any particular computer equipment or in conjunction with any particular software or connectivity services.
 We do not accept responsibility for such equipment, software or services.

 Minimum technical specs and compatibility information is available on the websites of the Jagex Products.
-Information for RuneScape can be found here: https://support.runescape.com/hc/articles/206558749.Information for Block N Load can be found here: http://store.steampowered.com/app/299360/
+Information for RuneScape can be found here: https://support.runescape.com/hc/articles/206558749.

 We cannot guarantee the ongoing supply of any particular Jagex Product.